 - Right-click the partition you want to erase data from, and choose "Wipe".

 - In the new window, set the time for which you want to wipe your partition, then click "OK".

 - Click the "Execute 1 Task(s)" button in the lower right corner, check the changes, then click "Apply".

 Option 2.
 Wipe Disk

 - Select the HDD/SSD.
 And right-click to choose "Wipe Disk".

 - Set the number of times to wipe data.
 (You can set to 10 at most.)
 Then Click "OK".

 - Click "Execute 1 Task(s)" and then click "Apply".

-You can use this software to reset your computer to its original factory settings by disk wiping.
+This software can reset your computer to its original factory settings by disk wiping.
 Besides, you can also create a new partition table on your hard drive or wipe out the partition entirely if there is no need for it.
 This program is made to assist users in managing their hard drives and disks.

-Wiping a hard drive may seem like an unnecessary step, but it is something you should consider before giving away, selling, or recycling an old PC.
+Wiping a hard drive may seem unnecessary, but you should consider it before giving away, selling, or recycling an old PC.
 Having your personal and private information stored on a vulnerable computer can be embarrassing as many risks are associated with leaving the data unsecured.
 A secure wipe of the hard drive ensures there's nothing to retrieve once the computer is disposed of.